Lake Louise Ice Skating: Everything You Need to Know

 In case it wasn’t clear, ice skating on Lake Louise is an all-natural experience.
 There’s nothing man-made about this ice.
 It’s all pure Canadian Rocky lake goodness.
 The lake starts to freeze around November, and by December it should be completely okay to skate and walk on.

-Once the ice rink is maintained by the Fairmont, you can rest assured it’s safe to walk on, but if you’re heading out before in the early season, make sure to check the ice for thickness.
+Once the ice rink is maintained by the Fairmont, you can rest assured it’s safe to walk on, but if you’re heading out before the Fairmont opens its rink (in the early season), check the ice for thickness.
 Ice should be at least 4 inches thick before you can skate on it.
 The best way to test ice is with an ice screw.
 You can see a few more of our ice skating safety tips here.

 Lake Louise is Maintained Daily